mwaskom/Psych252/Week5/Tutorial_lm.md

 How does perceived **mental illness** of the defendant influence how much the participant thinks the defendant will be a **future threat**?

 Possible explanations?
  1. If a person is mentally ill, they might cause a lot of harm to society, but not necessarily know why; they might be worse at controlling their actions.
-2. A person who is not mentall ill might commit specific crimes against people they know (e.g., if someone found out their significant other was cheating on them, they might harm the person who was cheating), and thus not pose as big a threat to everyone in society.
+ 2. A person who is not mentally ill might commit specific crimes against people they know (e.g., if someone found out their significant other was cheating on them, they might harm the person who was cheating), and thus not pose as big a threat to everyone in society.

 ```r